DiedrichsenLab/diedrichsenlab.github.io/_guides/08_preprocess_fMRI.md

 If you have any questions, please contact Jason Kai at:
 - Email: tkai@uwo.ca

-## OPTIONAL FOR OLD PIPELINES: Changing naming from BIDS to the shorter names for the lab standard

-**Result**: imaging_data_raw/subj_id/ ....

-with the appropriately named files.
-Skip this ideally.

-## Anatomical pipeline pre-freesurfer:
+# Anatomical pipeline pre-freesurfer:

+1. **Move from BIDS**
-* Unzip, move and rename T1 anatomical to anatomicals/subj_id/anatomical.nii
+    - Unzip, move and rename T1 anatomical from BIDS to anatomicals/subj_id/anatomical.nii
+2. **Reslice LPI**
+    - Reslice anatomical image within LPI coordinate systems
+3. **Center AC**
-* Set AC in T1 anatomical
+    - Set AC in T1 anatomicals
+4. **Segmentation and Normalization**
-* Run the SPM12 batch script for segmentation and normalization.
+    - Run the SPM12 batch script for segmentation and normalization.
+5. **Optional**
-* Unzip, move and rename T2 anatomical to anatomicals/subj_id/T2anatomical.nii (optional)
+    - Unzip, move and rename T2 anatomical from BIDS to anatomicals/subj_id/T2anatomical.nii
-* Coregister T2 to T1 (optional)
+    - Coregister T2 to T1

 **Result**: The anatomicals/subj_id/anatomical.nii file is the image that defines individual subject space.
 **DO NOT CHANGE THIS IMAGE ANYMORE AFTERWARDS!!**